woomiz/webxr/privacy-security-explainer.md

 }
 ```

-Before returning poses based on sensor data, the UA must ensure that:
+For every call to `XRFrame.getPose()`, the UA must ensure that:
-* User intention is well understood, either via [explicit consent](#explicit-consent) or [implicit consent](#implict-consent); alternatively, in cases where the user experience is not negatively affected, quantization may be applied* The request originates from the document which owns the `XRFrame`'s `XRSession`
+* User intention is well understood, either via [explicit consent](#explicit-consent) or [implicit consent](#implict-consent); alternatively, in cases where the user experience is not negatively affected, [data adjustments](#data-adjustments) may be applied
+* The request originates from the document which owns the `XRFrame`'s `XRSession`
 * The document is [visible and has focus](#visibility-and-focus)
 * The `XRSession.visibility` is set to `visible`
 * **TODO** address issues [#696](https://github.com/immersive-web/webxr/issues/696) and [#724](https://github.com/immersive-web/webxr/issues/724)

 ### XRViewerPose
 The primary difference between `XRViewerPose` and `XRPose` is the inclusion of `XRView` information.
 More than one view may be present for a number of reasons.
-One example is a headset which will generally have two views, but may have more to accommodate greater than 180 degree field of views.
+One example is a headset, which will generally have two views, but may have more to accommodate greater than 180 degree field of views.
 Another example is a CAVE system.
 In all cases, when more than one view is present and the physical relationship between these views is configurable by the user, the relationship between these views is considered sensitive information as it can be used to fingerprint or profile the user.

 Developers indicate the desire for `XRViewerPose` data by calling `XRFrame.getViewerPose()`.